cnabio/cnab-spec/103-bundle-runtime.md

 - `upgrade`
 - `uninstall`

 Invocation images _should_ implement `install` and `uninstall`.
-If one of these required actions is not implemented, an invocation image _must not_ generate an error (though it _may_ generate a warning).
-Implementations _may_ map the same underlying operations to multiple actions (example: `install` and `upgrade` _may_ perform the same action).
+If one of these required actions is not implemented, an invocation image _must not_ generate an error (though it MAY generate a warning).
+Implementations MAY map the same underlying operations to multiple actions (example: `install` and `upgrade` MAY perform the same action).

-In addition to the default actions, CNAB runtimes _may_ support custom actions (as defined in [the bundle definition](101-bundle-json.md)).
+In addition to the default actions, CNAB runtimes MAY support custom actions (as defined in [the bundle definition](101-bundle-json.md)).
 Any invocation image whose accompanying bundle definition specifies custom actions _should_ implement those custom actions.
-A CNAB runtime _may_ exit with an error if a custom action is declared in the bundle definition, but cannot be executed by the invocation image.
+A CNAB runtime MAY exit with an error if a custom action is declared in the bundle definition, but cannot be executed by the invocation image.

 A bundle _must_ exit with an error if the action is executed, but fails to run to completion.
 A CNAB runtime _must_ issue an error if a bundle issues an error.
 And an error _must not_ be issued if one of the three built-in actions is requested, but not present in the bundle.
 Errors are reserved for cases where something has gone wrong.